exploring self-realization, sacred personhood, and full humanity

 Notice the implication: We receive our beliefs, canned and ready-made, from parents and local culture, but we do not remember the very earliest lessons taught by grandma, much of it subliminally transmitted.
 Instead, we grow up feeling that what we like, what we desire, what we deem to be good, true, and of beauty, is ours by means of intrinsic virtue of the objects we seek for and esteem.
 But everybody judges things this way, no matter if you think beauty is with great swollen lips or teeth painted red.

 Real and Apparent Goods

-But think about how often in life this illusion is shattered, like a pane of glass, into a million fragments:
+But think about how often in life this illusion is shattered into a million fragments: